m6s/battyboost-android/Documentation/DatabaseModel.md

 The Admin SDK allows access to the following properties via the FirebaseUser: displayName, email, photoUrl, providerData, providerId, uid, userMetadata, disabled, emailVerified

-`earliestBorrowTime` is the earliest `borrowTime` of all batteries currently borrowed by a user.
+`rentalTime` is the earliest `rentalTime` of all batteries currently rented by a user.

 userBatteries/
     {userId}/